 A few weeks ago, I found a box of old childhood books.
 One of my favorites was a Where’s Waldo–esque fully illustrated book called The First Thousand Words.
 It struck me then that I was going about learning languages the wrong way.
 As a child, I learned English by associating words with pictures.
 In school, we’re taught to translate foreign languages into our native tongue.
 The problem is that this creates too many degrees of separation from thought to speech.
 Before responding to someone, we translate their words into our own, think of an English response, and then speak a translation.
 It’s too much!
 My goal is to work on thinking in foreign languages, rather than simply attempting to speak them.

 Inspired by The First Thousand Words, I’ve started learning German the way a German child would.
 I’m not yet concerned with conjugation charts; I’m focusing on listening to which words sound right.
 Ich habe einen Apfel.
 Sie isst ein Ei.
+(I have an apple.
+She eats an egg.)
 In honor of my childhood book, I drew representations of a few things one might find in die Küche (the kitchen).
 In case anyone else wants to use my drawing as a learning tool, I included translations.
 However, I recommend focusing on pairing the German words with the pictures rather than the English translations.
 It was a fun exercise, so I might sketch more household items soon.